JT8D-17/XLua-Utils-for-X-Plane/README.md

 <a name="5.2"></a>
 ### 5.2 Persistence

-XLua Utils' persistence module parses a list of datarefs at startup, whose values are either manually or automatically written to a persistence state file.
+XLuaUtils' persistence module parses a list of datarefs at startup, whose values are either manually or automatically written to a persistence state file.
 This state file is then parsed at X-Plane session initialization and the values are written back to these datarefs.
-The module only works for the aircraft running XLua Utils (i.e. the currently active user aircraft).
+The module only works for the aircraft running XLuaUtils (i.e. the currently active user aircraft).

 See [Documentation/Persistence.md](Documentation/Persistence.md) for more information.